Modern Slavery Act 2015

 IDEAL INDUSTRIES, INC. (IDEAL) recognizes the importance of responsible supplier selection and conducting business with suppliers that reflect our commitment to integrity, ethical business practices and social responsibility.
 Although we do not have a formal verification program, we require our suppliers, their employees, agents and sub-suppliers to operate in accordance with the principles and ethical standards outlined in our Supplier Code of Conduct.
 The Supplier Code requires all our suppliers comply with all applicable laws, rules and regulations and that they adhere to the Supplier Code regarding labor and human rights (including slavery and human trafficking), health and safety, environmental protection, business ethics and management practices.

-In order to monitor Supplier compliance with our Supplier Code of Conduct, we will conduct audits of suppliers by submitting self-assessment questionnaires, whereby responses will be required and reviewed by IDEAL.
+In order to monitor Supplier compliance with our Supplier Code of Conduct, we have conducted audits through self-assessment questionnaires, whereby responses have been reviewed by IDEAL.
 Where concerns are identified, IDEAL may pursue prompt, thorough investigations, and may require corrective action plans or terminate suppliers.
-Supplier participation in the audits is mandatory as a condition of doing business with IDEAL, and we require suppliers to certify that they are in compliance.
+When requested, Supplier participation in the audits is mandatory as a condition of doing business with IDEAL, certification of compliance is required.
 We have reserved the right to investigate instances of non-compliance with our Supplier Code or laws on human trafficking and slavery, which may include a supplier site audit.
 Failure to comply with the Supplier Code of Conduct, or failure to resolve a non-compliance issue, may result in the termination of the business relationship with the non-complaint supplier.
 We do not engage third parties to evaluate supplier compliance with human trafficking or slave labor laws and generally do not engage in unannounced audits.

 We currently require our suppliers, either through written agreements and/or purchase order terms and conditions, to comply with all applicable laws, which would include those concerning slavery and human trafficking.
 We require suppliers to certify compliance with our Supplier Code of Conduct, including certification that materials and products comply with laws regarding slavery and human trafficking.